-Craig graduated with his M.S. in student affairs and started working as the Assistant Director of Orientation Programs at Purdue University.
+Craig graduated with his M.S. in Student Affairs after being the GA for Marketing and Outreach in the Office of Orientation and started working as the Assistant Director of Orientation Programs at Purdue University.
 Craig is currently the Director of Orientation Programs at Purdue University.
-When looking back at his time as a student in the College Student Affairs Program, Craig finds himself “reflecting back to several of my classes when going through the day-to-day functions of my role.
+When looking back at his time as a student in the College Student Affairs program, Craig finds himself “reflecting back to several of my classes when going through the day-to-day functions of my role.
 I think back to Assessment, or Facilitation, or Mediation, and can’t help but to be reminded that those courses, specifically, have helped set a framework for what I do as a professional.”

-Hannah graduated with her M.S. in college student affairs and began her career at Lynn University as the Area Coordinator.
-Hannah stayed at Lynn University, and continued to work with students in the housing field by working as the Assistant Director for Housing and Residential Life.
+Hannah graduated with her M.S. in College Student Affairs and began her career at Lynn University as the Area Coordinator.
+Hannah stayed at Lynn University and continued to work with students in the housing field by working as the Assistant Director for Housing and Residential Life.
 Hannah recalls some of her many memories at Nova.
 Some of the most important ones are the everlasting words of Dr. Gay Holliday, “Trust the Process.”
 Apart from that she held an extreme fondness for Dr. Holliday’s take on the job search process.
 She also has phenomenal memories from her interview weekend – she knew NSU was where she was meant to be.
-Hannah attributes her desire to attend and work at NSU to the staff, students and other GA candidates – she also credits the professional staff, her fellow students, and fellow cohort members with the reason.
+Hannah attributes her desire to attend and work at NSU to the professional staff, students and fellow Graduate Assistants.

-Emilio graduated with his M.S. in student affairs.
-He started working as the Career Adviser at Nova Souteastern University and is currently working as the Assistant Director for Career Advisement and Pre Professional Services.
-Emilio has many fond memories from his time at Nova, one of which is Dr. Holliday’s words “Trust the process.”
-He stated that one thing he still carries with him is “learning how to trust the process in your professional development and how to show your value to others through story telling.”
+Emilio graduated with his M.S. in Student Affairs.
+He started working as the Career Adviser at Nova Southeastern University and became the Assistant Director for Career Advisement and Pre-Professional Services.
+Emilio has many fond memories from his time at Nova, one of which is Dr. Holliday’s words “Trust the Process.”
+He stated that one thing he still carries with him is “learning how to trust the process in your professional development and how to show your value to others through storytelling.”

-Gina graduated in 2012 with her Masters in College Student Affairs.
+Gina graduated in 2012 with her Masters in College Student Affairs while she was GA for Student Organizations in the Office of Student Activities.
 She began her career at Savannah College of Art and Design (SCAD) as the Coordinator for Student Activities.
 Shortly after she began a career at Jefferson University, East Falls Campus, Philadelphia, PA (formerly Philadelphia University).
 She loved that Nova’s program seemed to raise the bar for student affairs professionals.
 She left with the knowledge and know-how to be successful in a great amount of careers.
 Feel free to contact Gina for more information on her story as well as for any assistance.

-Zaibis achieved a Masters degree in College Student Affairs in 2011.
-While in attendance at Nova, Zaibis worked as a Residential Graduate Assitant for Rolling Hills.
-Zaibis, then began working as the Residential Life Director for New York Institute of Technology in New Wesbarry.
+Zaibis achieved a Master’s degree in College Student Affairs in 2011.
+While in attendance at Nova, Zaibis worked as a Residential Graduate Assistant for Rolling Hills.
+Zaibis then began working as the Residential Life Director for New York Institute of Technology in Old Westbury.
 Zaibis obtained real skills and enabled him to achieve a fulfilling professional life.
-He holds on to Dr. Hollidays famous words, “Trust the Process.”
+He holds on to Dr. Holliday’s famous words, “Trust the Process.”
 Nova gave him the tools to be successful in life, both professionally and personal.
 Feel free to contact Zaibis for any further advice or support.

-Antoinette graduated with her Masters in College Student Affairs in 2014, from there she went on to become the Resident Director of Weston England University located in Springfield Massachusetts.
+Antoinette graduated with her Master’s in College Student Affairs in 2014.
+From there she went on to become the Resident Director of Western New England University located in Springfield, Massachusetts.
 From there she went on to become a Resident Director at Bowie State in Maryland.
-She will take with her the ability to think critically, to analyze and communicate effectively and efficiently.
-One thing she remembers is the Theory class; she enjoyed identifying the theories and putting them to practice, as well as seeing them play out in her career life.
+She will take with her the ability to think critically, to analyze, and communicate effectively and efficiently.
+One thing she remembers is the theory class; she enjoyed identifying the theories and putting them to practice, as well as seeing them play out in her career life.
 Feel free to reach out to Antoinette for any further advice.

-Ujash graduated in 2012 with his M.S. in college student affairs.
-He then enrolled in a doctoral program for Higher Education Administration and became a graduate assistant in the office of admissions.
-He is currently the head of admissions for the Honors College at Univesity of Kansas (KU).
-His advice to young professionals is too look beyond the scope typical student affairs offeces.
-He encourages others that what you learn in the classroom is applicable to all of higher education.
-He also recalls being a teaching assistant lead 3000 class as the first teaching assistant for Dr. Williams.
+Ujash graduated in 2012 with his M.S. in College Student Affairs.
+He then enrolled in a doctoral program for higher education administration and became a Graduate Assistant in the Office of Admissions.
+He is currently the head of admissions for the Honors College at University of Kansas.
+His advice to young professionals is too look beyond the scope of typical student affairs offices.
+He encourages others to see that what you learn in the classroom is applicable to all of higher education.
+He also recalls being the first teaching assistant for Dr. Williams.
 His second fondest memory, and something he takes to heart even now, is the overall impact of Dr. Holliday.

 Phone: (301) 357-6898

-Jennifer graduated in 2015 with her M.S. in college student affairs and now has 12 years of college student affairs experience under her belt.
-She started working for Nova Southeastern University as the Director of student services in the college of engineering.
-She has since left the field, but continues to call upon the skills she learned in the program at NSU.
+Jennifer graduated in 2015 with her M.S. in College Student Affairs and now has 12 years of college student affairs experience under her belt.
+She started working for Nova Southeastern University as the Director of Student Services in the College of Engineering.
+She has since left the field but continues to call upon the skills she learned in the program at NSU.
 She is now a project manager at an ITT Technical Company located in South Florida.
-She recalls her ability to use what she used in practicum and the ability to apply it to “real life.”
+She recalls her ability of what she used in practicum and the ability to apply it to “real life.”
 She created a peer mentoring program for student government when she was in college and it continued to leave an impact after she left.
-She also remembered the Theories class she took as part of the program.
+She also remembered the theories class she took as part of the program.
 It allowed her to work more closely with people.
-She does admit that she misses working with student and encourages anyone going into student affairs to expand their resumes by not becoming “nitched” to higher education.
+She does admit that she misses working with student and encourages anyone going into student affairs to expand their resumes by not becoming “niched” to higher education.